 Can you buy accident forgiveness after an accident?

 Accident forgiveness coverage must be purchased before an accident occurs.
 This add-on coverage or earned inclusion must be part of your policy before your accident.
-Additionally, it typically can’t be purchased within a specific time period of a previous accident.
+Additionally, it typically can’t be bought within a specific time period of a previous accident.

 However, if your policy includes accident forgiveness as part of your good driving record, you would be covered if you were involved in an accident.